-If you’ve accidentally cracked or damaged a tooth today, you caa 3D illustration of a tooth wearing a crown n typically visit your dentist to repair it with a personalized dental crown.
+If you’ve accidentally cracked or damaged a tooth today, you can typically visit your dentist to repair it with a personalized dental crown.
 These lifelike and durable restorations can help protect and improve your smile, and they’ve been one of the most important advancements in restorative dentistry.
 How did they first start?
 Keep reading to take a closer look at the earliest versions of dental crowns and how they’ve developed into an incredibly reliable modern treatment for fixing smiles.

 Ancient Dental Crowns